AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The Adobe Experience Platform user interface (UI) provides a dashboard through which you can view important information about your [!DNL Real-time Customer Profile] data, as captured during a daily snapshot.
 This guide outlines how to access and work with the [!UICONTROL Profiles] dashboard in the UI and provides information regarding the metrics displayed in the dashboard.

-For an overview of all of the Profile features within the Experience Platform user interface, please visit the [Real-time Customer Profile UI guide](../../profile/ui/user-guide.md).
+For an overview of all of the Profile features within the Experience Platform user interface, please refer to the [Real-time Customer Profile UI guide](../../profile/ui/user-guide.md).

 ## Profile dashboard data